dauwhe/why-books/EPUB-manifesto.md

-# “Don’t Break the Web”: a meditation on the past, present and future of EPUB
+# Good Enough: A Meditation on the Past, Present and Future of EPUB

 It all started with a rant to some of my #eprdctn friends (who are my real-life friends too; I love this community):